FertigLab/Homolig/README.md

 python3 -m pip install .
 ```

 You should now be able to import homolig within python.
+Alternatively, you may call a wrapper script from the terminal as shown below (recommended).

 ## Documentation
 Homolig uses the IMGT/V-QUEST reference directory release 202214-2 (05 April
 2022).
-More documentation can be found at

 ## File format
 The input file is a comma separated file containing the TCR or BCR CDR3 amino acid sequence and varible